 The dental staff carried out consultations, assessments and treatment in line with recognised general professional guidelines and General Dental Council (GDC) guidelines.
 The dentists described to us how they carried out their assessment.
 The assessment began with the patient completing a medical history questionnaire covering any health conditions, medicines being taken and any allergies suffered.
+We saw evidence that the medical history was updated, however we noted that signatures were taken every three years and not at subsequent visits.
+The practice agreed to review and improve the process.

-We saw evidence that the medical history was updated at subsequent visits.
-This was followed by an examination covering the condition of a patient's teeth, gums and soft tissues and the signs of mouth cancer.
+The medical history assessment was followed by an examination, covering the condition of a patient's teeth, gums and soft tissues and the signs of mouth cancer.
 Patients were made aware of the condition of their oral health and whether it had changed since the last appointment.